 There are also management project functions that can be added to your CRM sometimes.
 By gathering all the data, by allowing you to integrate your management directly into one program, it’s far easier to collaborate, have a global vision, and have access to the precious data you need to complete projects.

-The new generation of Dynamics 365
+The New Generation of Microsoft Dynamics

-You will find on the cloud everything you need to manage your company, optimize, and generate more sales: an Office suite, CRM applications (marketing, sales, customer service, project services, field services), and ERP applications (financial management and HR, finances and operations, supply chain and fabrication).
+You'll find on the cloud everything you need to manage your company, optimize, and generate more sales: an Office suite, CRM applications (marketing, sales, customer service, project services, field services), and ERP applications (financial management and HR, finances and operations, supply chain and fabrication).

-You will also find Power BI and an IoT suite—the analysis service for your company from Microsoft—a ton of extensions, customizable modules, and adaptable solutions for your industry.
+You'll also find Power BI and an IoT suite—the analysis service for your company from Microsoft—a ton of extensions, customizable modules, and adaptable solutions for your industry.
 All of this is hosted on Microsoft’s powerful and trusted cloud, Azure.

 Contact us to learn more about the solutions we offer to support you in your change!